 The student club, “The Clay Body” raises funds through biannual pottery sales to support extra curricular educational opportunities throughout the academic year.
-The club run “Visiting Artist in Ceramics” program has brought internationally renown artists such as Julia Galloway, Ayumi Horie, Peter Pincus, Sun Koo Yuh, Akio Takamori, and Christina West to UAA to present workshops and give critiques at UAA and via Zoom.
+The Clay Body coordinates the “Visiting Artist in Ceramics” program which has contracted internationally renown artists such as Julia Galloway, Ayumi Horie, Peter Pincus, Jessica Brandl, Gerardo Monterrubio, George Rodriguez, Shoko Teruyama, and Brenda Quinn to to present workshops and give critiques at UAA and via Zoom.
 The club also assists students in paying for trips to national ceramic conferences and museum tours in New York City and for tuition to attend continuing education workshops in the lower 48 states.

 - BFA, Art (Ceramics)

 - Classes taken in this area can be applied towards a BA, Art

 Student Work: Ceramics